commercionetwork/commercionetwork/docs/x/id/README.md

-# CommercioID
+# Id
-CommercioID is the module that allows you to create a new identity and associate to it a Did Document.
+The `id` module is the one that allows you to create a new identity and associate to it a Did Document.

 ## Transactions